Love of Reading

 - “Older students who are having trouble with reading can use these materials and not feel dumb.”

-These field tests and other pilot programs we’ve conducted in classrooms and in afterschool programs indicate that students not only enjoy using these stories, they also want to participate more actively in their learning.
+These field tests and other pilot programs we’ve conducted in classrooms and in afterschool programs indicate that students not only enjoyed using these stories, they also wanted to participate more actively in their learning.
 One of the strongest endorsements of the program’s effectiveness was that in every pilot test, both the teachers and the children wanted to continue using Story Cove after the formal measurement phase was complete.